 Defensively, UT was very consistent in the field and posted a .964 fielding percentage.
-The Rockets tallied 1,450 putouts, second-most in school history, against only 76 errors.
-UT's .964 percentage ranked second-best in school history, surpassed only by a .976 mark set during the 1976 campaign.
+The Rockets tallied 1,450 putouts, against only 76 errors.
+UT’s .964 percentage ranked second best in school history at the time.

 Individually, senior SS Chris Dudics received second-team All-MAC accolades.
 Dudics wrapped up his prolific career first in UT annals in hits (254), third in batting average (.353), seventh in runs scored (134) and eighth in total bases (322).